What is Workplace Abuse?

 Prevalence

 According to recent studies, nearly 14% of American employees are targeted for emotional and psychological abuse in the workplace every year.
 Over 60% of them either quit, get fired, transfer, or quit after things go from bad to worse for them.
-Considered by many workplace advocates to be the last form of abuse tolerated in our modern society, workplace abuse appears to be on the rise in most regions.
-(Source)
+(Source) Nearly 8.5% of the American workforce is lost every year to workplace abuse, making this problem the single greatest threat to your organization.

 Presentation